Rovas payment processor

 Sent after the bank confirms or rejects the transfer.
 Rovas calls your webhook via POST with a JSON body.
 If confirmed, activate the user's access.
 If rejected/expired, notify the user.
 Rovas retries up to 6 times with backoff on non-2xx responses.

-Callback URL parameters (browser redirect, delayed=1)
+Callback URL parameters (browser redirect, pending bank transfer)

 Parameter Type Description